kralicekgamer/strava.cz_menu_scraper/README.md

     readToday()
     ```

-- Note: This script scrapes breakfast, lunch, and dinner.
+- Note: This script scrapes breakfast, lunch(1-3), and dinner.
 Remove any meal if it is not needed.

 ## License
 This project is licensed under the MIT License.